st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

         return payload
 ```

-The *ML Model controller* allows to:
+The *ML Model controller* allows us to:
-- build the `Flask` *App* and the *REST API*;
+- Build the `Flask` *App* and *REST API*
-- instantiate a connection to the *MySQL DB*;
+- Instantiate a connection to the *MySQL DB*
-- mapping the `Resource` to the correct *endpoint*, allowing to define the proper behaviour for every **CRUD** operation;
+- Map the `Resource` to the correct *endpoint*, defining proper behavior for every **CRUD** operation
-- for each `Resource` it is needed to define the arguments to *parse* inside the *request* body.
+- Define arguments to parse from the request body for each `Resource`

-In addition, the class was created to set a specific model and specify parameters in the body of the request, as shown below:
+Additionally, a class was created to set specific models and parameters through the request body, as shown below:
 ```
 class SetModel(Resource):
     def __init__(self, parser, ml_service: IService):